emmettbutler/ctci/README.md

 Cracking the Coding Interview
 -----------------------------

-Attempts and solutions from Cracking the Coding Interview, 6th edition
+Attempts and solutions from Cracking the Coding Interview, 6th edition.

+Also, takehome projects from job interviews